Keeping a trading journal is essential if you want to progress as a day trader. You can’t improve what you don’t measure!

 The Multiplier is specific to the instrument you’re trading and is used by the spreadsheet to calculate your P&L.

-Use the following values depending on the instrument you’re trading.
+Use the proper value below depending on the instrument you’re trading.

 eMini S&P 500: $50

 eMini Nasdaq 100: $20

 Note: You can double check you’re using the correct multiplier by confirming your P&L is accurate.

 The High Price and Low Price inputs are use for calculating MFE & MAE.